dris-thinker98/dris-thinker98/README.md

 <!-- Links to your social media accounts -->
 [1]: https://www.linkedin.com/in/drishti-de358/

-Some of my own projects done on different course platforms like Udemy and Coursera and also course related repositories are made public so as to shed light, give references/ideas and inspire everyone to learn more about these topics.
+Some of my own projects done on different course platforms like Udemy & Coursera and course related repositories are made public so as to shed light, give references/ideas and inspire everyone to learn more about these topics.
 Have a look!